Helicopter rotor: Tandem

 Tandem-rotor helicopters have two horizontal main rotors mounted one behind the other.
 Tandem rotors achieve pitch attitude changes to accelerate and decelerate the helicopter through a process called cyclic pitch.
 To pitch forward and accelerate, both rotors increase the pitch at the rear and reduce the pitch at the front (cyclic) keeping torque the same on both rotors, flying sideways is achieved by increasing the pitch on one side and reducing pitch on the other.
 Yaw control develops through opposing cyclic pitch in each rotor.
 To pivot right, the front rotor tilts right and the rear rotor tilts left.
 To pivot left, the front rotor tilts left and the rear rotor tilts right.
 All rotor power contributes to lift, and it is simpler to handle changes in the center of gravity fore-aft.
 However, it requires the expense of two large rotors rather than the more common one large main rotor and a much smaller tail rotor.
 The Boeing CH-47 Chinook is the most common tandem rotor helicopter.

 Transverse

 Transverse rotors are mounted on the end of wings or outriggers perpendicular to the body of the aircraft.
 Similar to tandem rotors and intermeshing rotors, the transverse rotor also uses differential collective pitch.
 But like the intermeshing rotors, the transverse rotors use the concept for changes in the roll attitude of the rotorcraft.
-This configuration is found on two of the first viable helicopters, the Focke-Wulf Fw 61 and the Focke-Achgelis Fa 223, as well as the world's largest helicopter ever built, the Mil Mi-12.
-It is also the configuration found on tiltrotors such as the Bell-Boeing V-22 Osprey and the AgustaWestland AW609.
+This configuration is found on two of the first viable helicopters, the Focke-Wulf Fw 61 and the Focke-Achgelis Fa 223, as well as the world's largest helicopter ever built, the Mil V-12.
+It is also the configuration found on tiltrotors such as the Bell–Boeing V-22 Osprey and the Leonardo AW609.